-The year is 2020, and it’s become very difficult for companies to justify continuing on without integrating their payment processing into their ERP systems.
+The year is 2020, and it’s become very difficult for companies to justify continuing on without ERP integrated payments.
 This isn’t just the case for B2C commerce, but B2B too.

 ERP payment integration refers to the authorization and capture of payments directly into a company’s ERP system.
 This can take place in different ERP screens, such as Order Entry or Accounts Receivable, but the general principle stays the same.
 This is all about making sure payments are captured and recorded in the very heart of a company’s accounting and inventory control.

 As Toolbox.com reports, integrating payment processing with an ERP ends up making both solutions better.
 “Because payments increasingly are the primary touch point an enterprise has with consumers,” the report notes, “better integration of ERP and payments data becomes critical to improving both customer experiences and organizational efficiency.”

 It’s easy to argue that as a business scales, the need for seamless, durable, and frictionless payments becomes more essential.
 As the number of transactions climbs into the thousands, it becomes almost impossible for humans to keep up with the demands of manually entering payment information into the ERP.
 This isn’t to mention the burden of PCI compliance they take on, or the human toll of having people constantly enter all that data manually.
 On top of that, you also have to cope with human error, which can quickly cascade into much larger problems as a company grows.